Who can own Arizona real estate?

 In Arizona, the types of dwellings are as listed below.

 - Single Family Detached (SFD) … the stand-alone home, any number of stories

 - Duplex … two dwelling units attached horizontally, any number of stories.
 Also referred to as a “gemini” or “twin”, although the two units need NOT have same design/structure.

-- Townhouse … attached having one or more common walls with other units, two or more stories, with three or more units in the attached string.
+- Townhouse … attached having one or more common walls with other units, by definition two or more stories, with three or more units in the attached string.

 - Apartment Style … units attached vertically thus sharing a ceiling/floor, that may also have common wall(s) with other units on same level.

 - Manufactured/Mobile … built on a towable structure, which may be buried as part of the foundation

 - Modular/Prefabricated … prefabricated components assembled onsite

 - Loft Style … a building converted from industrial use, any number of stories.

 Please note … Duplex, Patio Home and Townhouse are very inconsistently used terms within the real estate industry.
 These are VERY unreliable as search criteria.